 - Saving in a traditional or Roth IRA in addition to any work-sponsored retirement savings

-- Building an emergency fund that include 3-6 months of expenses
+- Building an emergency fund that includes 3-6 months of expenses

 - Opening targeted savings accounts for various adult milestones such as a new home or children

 - If you have a High Deductible Health Plan (HDHP), open a Health Savings Account, or HSA, and begin saving for future healthcare expenses